Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Millenium Square

-Sound design for GPS / wearable technology project Millennium Square Bristol, commissioned by the University of Bristol and Hewlett Packard Invent.
-Conception and production of spatialized sound design as an immersive experience in a public space with designed bespoke jacket, housing a mobile interface and headphones.
+Sound design for GPS / wearable technology project Millennium Square Bristol, commissioned by the University of Bristol and Hewlett Packard Invent for Mobile Bristol.
+Conception and production of spatialized sound design as an immersive experience in a public space with specially designed jacket, housing a mobile interface and headphones.

 See the ...here nor there... web site for further details about the project